jwhitham/pico-wifi-settings/README.md

  - a background `async_context` service to automatically connect to them,
  - an optional [remote update service](doc/REMOTE.md), secured with AES-256, which allows you to update WiFi settings remotely,
- - an optional over-the-air (OTA) update service for uploading new firmware.
+ - an optional over-the-air (OTA) update service for uploading new firmware,
+ - a [Pico W setup app](doc/SETUP_APP.md) for first-time setup.

 You can store details for up to 16 hotspots, and update them at any time by USB or WiFi.
 This avoids any need to recompile Pico firmware